 Expect an e-mail confirmation upon registration.
-The workout begins the first Monday of each month.
+The workout begins the first Monday of each month at midnight.
 Look for an e-mail from me then!

 If your usual e-mail address is different from you Paypal address, simply send me a note after you register and let me know.
 I will remind you in your confirmation letter.

 What Should You Work On During The Writing Challenge?

 Now let’s talk about what you are going to write.
 You are going to read a short writing prompt daily and then write 21 moments fully and well, one per day.
 That’s your challenge.

 You come up with the idea for your moment, it’s not assigned.
 Although I will offer you a long list of personal experience ideas to choose from, if you need help coming up with ideas.
 Then you simply write a moment a day as well as you can.
 Your goal is to draft each moment in 250-500 words.

 This is not an assignment to write a novel, a poem, an essay, or a short story.
 But if a novel, a poem, an essay, or short story eventually emerges from a moment you write during this exercise, then that’s wonderful.

 I would not be at all surprised if experienced writers eventually find a use for every moment they write during the challenge.